Job 10:18

 Quick Summary

 Job 10:18 is a verse from the book of Job in the Old Testament.
-The NIV reads: ""'Why then did you bring me out of the womb?
-I wish I had died before any eye saw me."
+The KJV reads: "Wherefore then hast thou brought me forth out of the womb?
+Oh that I had given up the ghost, and no eye had seen me!"
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Job 10:18